nourassili/nourassili/README.md

 ## About Me

  I've been on both sides of the table: the strategist calling the shots and the founding engineer in the trenches.
-Both seats taught me something the other couldn't.
-Now I sit in the middle:  my job is to mediate the stumbles (and there will be many) so nobody gets caught off guard.
+Both taught me something the other couldn't.
+Now I sit in the middle to mediate the trip ups (and there will be many) so nobody gets caught off guard 🪖

 **Role**: Product Manager @ [Mycelia Foundation](https://www.myfound.org/en) & Founder @ [Phase](https://phaseapp.co/)